beacon-biosignals/K8sClusterManagers.jl/README.md

 - is running on the cluster already.
 - has access to a working `kubectl` (from the julia-running-in-k8s-container context)

-Assuming you have `kubectl` installed locally and configured to connect to a cluster in namespace "my-namespace", you can easily set yourself up with just such a julia session by running for example `kubectl run example-driver-pod -it --image julia:1.5.3 -n my-namespace`.
+Assuming you have `kubectl` installed locally and configured to connect to a cluster using the namespace of your choice, you can easily set yourself up with just such a julia session by running for example `kubectl run example-driver-pod -it --image julia:1.5.3`.

 Or equivalently, the following `driver.yaml` file containing a pod spec